SspStark/AI-ML/README.md

 - To make computations easier, unstructured data is transformed into ***matrices***.

 **Labeled data**
-- data labeling is the process of identifying raw data (images, text files, videos, etc.) and adding one or more meaningful and informative labels to provide context so that a machine learning model can learn from it. (or) simply, Labeled data is carefully labelled with meaningful tags, or labels, that classify the data's elements or outcomes.
+- Data labeling is the process of identifying raw data (images, text files, videos, etc.) and adding one or more meaningful and informative labels to provide context so that a machine learning model can learn from it. (or) simply, Labeled data is carefully labelled with meaningful tags, or labels, that classify the data's elements or outcomes.
 - For example, in a dataset of emails, each email might be labeled as "spam" or "not spam."
 These labels then provide a clear guide for a machine learning algorithm to learn from.
 - The column which has to be predicted is called as Target Feature (or) Target Attribute (or) Target Variable (or) Target Label.
 ### Types of ML